gustafguner/ci-server/README.md

 ### Notification

 Upon recieving a POST-request sent from GitHub the CI-server sends `status pending`, making the build status on GitHub show as pending.
-Depending on if the CI-server detected any problems within the project either `status success` or `status error` will be sent to GitHub.
+Depending on if the CI-server detected any problems within the project either `status success` or `status failure` will be sent to GitHub.
 GitHub will update the build status and show the appropriate symbol at the corresponding commit.
+If an unexpected error occurs at the server `status error` will be sent to GitHub.

 ## Getting Started